litian96/fair_flearn/README.md

 ```

-Plot to re-produce the results in the paper:
+Plot to re-produce the results in the manuscript:

 (we use `seaborn` to draw the fitting curves of accuracy distributions)